Gilad Bloom

 Gilad Bloom (גלעד בלום; born 1 March 1967) is a former professional tennis player from Israel.
 Bloom trained at the Israel Tennis Centers.
 His career-high rankings were World No. 61 in singles (in 1990) and World No. 62 in doubles (in 1992).

 Personal life

 Bloom grew up in Ramat HaSharon, is Jewish, and is married to Michal Bareket-Bloom.
 He has 4 sons, Guy Tyler Bloom, from a previous marriage, Jonathan Yehuda Bloom, Shy Dylan Bloom and Doron Hendrix Bloom (from his second marriage).
 He is known as a fan of the Hapoel Tel Aviv soccer team.
-Bloom has a rock band (The Gilad Bloom Band), the band plays shows in Manhattan Bars regularly since 2009, Bloom's band performs original songs written and composed by himself, Bloom sings and plays guitar on the band.
+Bloom has a rock band (The Gilad Bloom Band), the band plays shows in Manhattan Bars regularly since 2009, Bloom's band performs original songs written and composed by himself, and Bloom sings and plays guitar on the band.

 Tennis career

 Bloom was Israel's junior champion, three-time men's singles champion, and two-time men's doubles champion.
 Bloom came in second in the boy's under-12 final at the annual Ericsson Orange Bowl International Tennis Championships in 1979.

 Bloom turned professional in 1983 and played on the ATP tour for 13 years.
 During his career he won four tour doubles titles (at Tel Aviv and São Paulo in 1987, and at Seoul and Umag in 1991).
 He also finished runner-up in three top-level singles events (Tel Aviv in 1989, Manchester in 1990, and Singapore in 1991).

 Bloom played Davis Cup for Israel from 1984 to 1995.
 He helped Israel qualify to the 1994 Davis Cup World Group, winning the qualification playoff's fifth and deciding rubber against Switzerland's Jakob Hlasek in one of the more memorable matches in Israeli tennis history.

 His best singles performance at a Grand Slam was at the 1990 US Open, where he reached the fourth round, losing to Ivan Lendl.

 Bloom represented Israel at the 1988 and 1992 Olympic tennis tournaments.

 He retired from the professional tour in 1995.